sandstorm-io/sandstorm/docs/administering/hosting-provider.md

 pre-installed for each customer.
 When the customer enables [for-pay features within Sandstorm](for-work.md), the hosting provider earns a portion of this revenue.
-This is the best approach for enterprise/organization-oriented hosting providers because it allows the customer the ability to enable enterprise single sign-on and other organization-oriented features as part of Sandstorm for Work, and allows the hosting provider to earn revenue via Sandstorm for Work revenue-sharing.
+This is the best approach for enterprise/organization-oriented hosting providers because it allows the customer the ability to enable enterprise single sign-on and other organization-oriented features.

 When setting up one Sandstorm server per customer, consider the following tips.